-Surfboards, boogie-boards, wet-suits, bikes and sporting equipment can take up more space than you ever expected, but are so crucial when it comes to enjoying an active beach lifestyle.
-Having designated areas for each and every item is not only convenient, but keeps your home looking clutter free.
+Surfboards, boogie boards, wetsuits, bikes and sporting equipment can take up more space than you ever expected, but are crucial when it comes to enjoying an active beach lifestyle.
+Having designated areas for each and every item is not only convenient but also keeps your home looking clutter-free.
 If you are opting to have an outdoor shower or wet area, consider having the wet-gear nearby, that way you can wash everything down at once.

-As beach house builders in Victoria, the Modscape team are more than happy to discuss your next holiday home project so feel free to contact us on 03 9316 6000.
+As beach house builders in Victoria, the Modscape team is more than happy to discuss your next holiday home project.
+Feel free to contact us on 03 9316 6000.